Kern County, California

 Construction is scheduled to begin in May pending final approval from the California Public Utilities Commission, with scheduled completion in 2013.

 Bechtel is a leader in the renewable power industry.
 In addition to its work on the Catalina Solar Project, the company is building two other solar facilities in California: Ivanpah, which is the largest concentrated solar thermal power facility ever undertaken, and the California Valley Solar Ranch, one of the largest PV facilities currently under construction in the world.

-california public utilities, california public utilities commission, concentrated, concentrated solar, concentrated solar thermal, kern county california, renewable energy sources, solar project, transmission line
+Tags: california public utilities, california public utilities commission, concentrated, concentrated solar, concentrated solar thermal, kern county california, renewable energy sources, solar project, transmission line